openstudiocoalition/OpenStudioApplication/docs/getting_started/features.md

 ### Daylighting

-- Add daylighting control points via the SketchUp plugin or OpenStudio
+- Add daylighting control points via the SketchUp plugin or OpenStudio Application
 - Create interior partitions and glare sensors for modeling daylight analysis with improved accuracy, using the Sketchup Plugin
 - Create and configure window shading controls for modeling daylight analysis using the Sketchup plugin
 - Insert illuminance map for visualizing daylight analysis using the Sketchup plugin
-- Use built-in OpenStudio Measure to run daylighting analysis using Radiance, state-of-the-art ray-tracing daylight simulation engine without making a separate model
+- Use built-in OpenStudio measure to run daylighting analysis using Radiance, state-of-the-art ray-tracing daylight simulation engine without making a separate model
 - Configure daylight analysis parameters used by radiance simulation
-- Lights in the EnergyPlus model controlled based on daylight available per radiance
+- Lights in the EnergyPlus Model controlled based on daylight available per radiance

 ### Custom Controls
 Within EnergyPlus, advanced controls that are not built-in can be implemented utilizing the [EnergyManagementSystem (EMS)](https://energyplus.net/sites/all/modules/custom/nrel_custom/pdfs/pdfs_v9.2.0/EMSApplicationGuide.pdf) suite of objects.
 This involves defining Sensors and Actuators that interact with building parameters through Programs which are written in the EnergyPlus Runtime Language (ERL), which is based on a common building-controls language.
-OpenStudio supports the creation of EMS programs.
+OpenStudio Application supports the creation of EMS programs.

 ### Location-Specific Information

 - Find typical [weather data and ASHRAE design conditions](https://energyplus.net/weather) for most locations in the world
 - Use actual weather data (AMY) from a variety of vendors/sources
-- Store ASHRAE/CEC climate zone to trigger calculations within Measures
+- Store ASHRAE/CEC climate zone to trigger calculations within measures

 ### Economics

 - Full lifecycle costing (NIST Handbook 135 compliant) including built-in EIA fuel escalation rates and inflation
 - Adjustable analysis period length
-- Add capital, recurring O&M, salvage, and replacement costs to model using Measures
+- Add capital, recurring O&M, salvage, and replacement costs to model using measures
 - Lifecycle is adjustable per-cost (IE windows can last longer than lamps)
-- Add utility rates (which include time-of-use, demand charges, ratchets, seasonal values, etc.) to model using Measures
+- Add utility rates (which include time-of-use, demand charges, ratchets, seasonal values, etc.) to model using measures

 ### Import and Export Options